estuary/flow/site/docs/getting-started/tutorials/postgresql_cdc_to_snowflake.md

 ![Update Delay](https://storage.googleapis.com/estuary-marketing-strapi-uploads/uploads//snowflake_update_delay_dark_f26179d3fc/snowflake_update_delay_dark_f26179d3fc.png)

 The Update Delay parameter in Estuary materializations offers a flexible approach to data ingestion scheduling.
-This option allows users to control when the materialization or capture tasks pull in new data by specifying a delay period.

 It represents the amount of time the system will wait before it begins materializing the latest data.

 For example, if an update delay is set to 2 hours, the materialization task will pause for 2 hours before processing the latest available data.
-This delay ensures that data is not pulled in immediately after it becomes available, allowing for batching and other optimizations that can reduce warehouse load and processing time.
+This delay ensures that data is not pulled in immediately after it becomes available, allowing your Snowflake warehouse to go idle and be suspended in between updates, which can significantly reduce the number of credits consumed.

 After the connection details are in place, the next step is to link the capture we just created to Flow is able to see collections we are loading data into from Postgres.